MaximilianoRicoTabo/pmpro-keap/readme.txt

 1. Once authorized, you may select the tags to apply to users based on their membership level.

 View full documentation at: https://www.paidmembershipspro.com/add-ons/keap-integration/

 == Changelog ==
+= 1.0.4 - 2025-03-10 =
+* BUG FIX: Keap shouldn't try to update contacts if isn't authorized in the backend.

+== Changelog ==
 = 1.0.3 - 2024-10-31 =